NUS LKY

 Become a Change-Maker For Your Organisation

-From health and wellbeing to energy saving, changing people’s behaviours is key to achieving many critical policy objectives.
-Communication-based behavioural interventions are a vital tool for governments and organizations, often being faster and less controversial to implement than legal or fiscal changes, and attracting higher levels of public support.
+From public health issues to navigating digital privacy or sustainable energy consumption, changing people’s behaviours is key to achieving many critical policy objectives.
+Communication-based behavioural interventions are a vital tool for governments and organizations, often being a faster and less controversial policy lever than legal or fiscal changes, and attracting higher levels of public support.

 At this course, you’ll learn how to use communication as a policy tool that creates large-scale behavioural shifts.
 Through a combination of theory and practical exercises, you’ll leave the course ready to harness the power of communication to achieve your policy goals.